telerik/winforms-docs/telerik-presentation-framework/printing-support/radprintdocument/design-time.md

 To start using RadPrintDocument at design time, drag it from the toolbox and drop it on the form.
 It will appear as a component, so you can select it and edit its properties either through the `Property` window of Visual Studio, or by using its smart tag menu.

+>caption Figure 1: The smart tag of RadPrintDocument.

 ![tpf-printing-support-radprintdocument-design-time](images/tpf-printing-support-radprintdocument-design-time.png)